LabinotCurroja/XLanguage/README.md

 > ```
 > This is simpler and more readable.
 There is no need for "->" or ":" or writing "fn" or any other syntax sugar that one might come up with.
 >
 > I believe C is still the best language ever written, if it could just be a little more productive.
 Simple things such as string manipulation is "hard".
-I also want to remove the need for pointers and memory allocation/freeing.
+I also want to remove the need for pointers and memory allocation/freeing and let the compiler handle that part.